monarch-initiative/mondo/README.md

 # Mondo

-This is the repository for managing MONDO.
+This is the repository for managing the Mondo Disease Ontology (Mondo).
+Mondo aims to harmonizes disease definitions across the world.
 For more details on this ontology see the page on OBO:

  * http://obofoundry.org/ontology/mondo.html